Lake cabins in Torch Lake

 During the summer months, boats and rafts cluster along the shallow two-mile sandbar at the lake’s south end, resembling a floating party.
 But it’s easy to drift away from the festivities to a spot where you can relax and soak in the beauty of Northern Michigan, or placidly fish for trout and wide-mouth bass.
 Off the water, small resort towns such as Elk Rapids, Alden, and Bellaire promise distraction in the form of restaurants and shops, and the cultural draws of Traverse City are just 30 miles away.

-When is the best time to stay in a vacation rental in Torch Lake?
+The best time to stay in a vacation rental in Torch Lake

 Given Torch Lake’s location in northern Lower Michigan, it may not be a surprise that peak season here is June through August, when the temperatures hang between the 60s and 80s Fahrenheit.
 While sunny days are frequent in summer, so are rainy ones, especially in August and September, so bring waterproof jackets along with your swimsuits and sunblock.
 Both spring (April-May) and fall (October-November) are gorgeous in Michigan, with cool temperatures and plenty of color in the wildflowers and trees.
 Although the lake does not freeze in winter, below-freezing temperatures and snowfall are common.
 Bundle up!